 Browse for the file with the checkpoint information using the "Verify Metamodel using Checkpoints" option in the Features tab in the Sampling panel.
 The file must be in .csv format although spaces, commas or tabs are allowed as delimiters.
 The file must contain two header lines.
 The first header line contains the variable and response names.
-The second header line contains the variable and response types; in this case "dv", "nv" and "dc" for variables and "rs" for responses (see also Appendix E.3.1).
+The second header line contains the variable and response types; in this case "dv", "nv", "dc" and "st" for variables and "rs" for responses (see also Appendix E.3.1).
+For string variables ("st"), the corresponding mapped integer values need to be provided.
+The mapping is stored in the file StringVar.lsox.
 The variable coordinates are then specified as one row for each design point.
 See example below.